amzg-steve/filestore-security-v3/README.md

 * username: user pass: user

 In order to access the service APIs you need to first make a request for JWT token from the authorization server with the request body format like {"username": "admin","password": "admin"}.
 The expiration of token is set at 10 minutes.
 After a new token is generated, it will be maintained in a cache on the auth server for a user.
-This will be reused the next time if the user try to re-authorize with the token expiry period or from a different device.
+This will be re-used next time if the user tries to re-authorize within the token expiry period or from a different device.

 * POST **https://localhost:8443/authorize**